 · Arrange virtual training sessions provided either by senior staff or external training agencies

 · Encourage team members to speak about difficulties they faced with a certain project and how they succeeded in overcoming it

 Such sessions encourage and motivate individuals to improve their work from home productivity.

-Since working from home lets you save on travel, you can divide those extra minutes to have a more relaxed start to the day and also to increase your productivity.
+Since working from home lets you save on travel, you can use those extra minutes to have a more relaxed start to the day and also to increase your work from home productivity.
 Setting an alarm helps you to start working at a set hour instead of being flexible.
 Take a set coffee break and lunch break, and you will see yourself create a pattern in just a few days.
 Prioritise your set tasks for the day and start just as you would at work.
-You can take a break of a couple of minutes at spaced intervals to stretch yourself and talk to your family members; this is a way of replicating your behaviour at the office where you would mingle with your colleagues.
+It would even help to get dressed to work.
+There are chances that working in pajamas or shorts would make you psychologically less productive.

 Try and keep your workspace minimalistic and simple.
 With fewer distractions around, your eyes will remain focussed on the tasks at hand.
 Try to keep your favourite books, magazines or e-reader separate from your work desk.
 Duplicating your workspace at home is a great way to have a working mindset with the same level of commitment and enthusiasm.

-By keeping our mind and body active and communicating with our family, friends and colleagues, we are certain to make it through this pandemic without the fear of isolation.
-Working from home will soon be a preferred choice for many, as individuals will see the time and cost-saving benefits, and employers will notice increased productivity, efficiency and creativity.
+By keeping our mind and body active and communicating with family, friends and colleagues, we are certain to make it through this pandemic without the fear of isolation.
+Working from home will soon be a preferred choice for many, as individuals will see the time and cost-saving benefits, and employers will notice increased work from home productivity, efficiency and creativity.
 Both employers and employees need to bring to light distractions and obstacles they face and find ways to get around them.

 Both, employees and employers can take advantage of the extensive selection of work from home accessories and communication devices that are offered by Amazon with exclusive business discounts.